 If you’re still formulating your 2021 marketing budget, let’s see why digital marketing can make a big difference in visibility, leads, persuasion, client loyalty, and ultimately revenue.

 Is your budget/revenue spend sufficient to be competitive today?
 Simply divide what you spent in 2019 by your total sales revenue in 2019.
 That’s your spend ratio.

 Creating More Value than Just New Owner Leads

 Marketing is the foundation of all successful companies.
 Business is marketing driven.

 And only when prospects learn of your services, business name and brand messages, could you win them as a customer.
 You must build sustainable presence.
 Marketing also supports tenant and owner communications and keeps them loyal.

 Retaining current owner clients is cited in recent surveys as one of property manager’s biggest challenges this year.
 Marketing and communications is the solution.

 Why Companies Lose Markets

 Why do companies lose their marketshare?
-Businesses in many industries (Blackberry, Sony, Microsoft, Yahoo, Chevrolet) that made superior products had their market share crash due to smart competitors.
+Businesses in many industries (Blackberry, Sony, Microsoft, Yahoo, Chevrolet) that made superior products had their market share fall due to smart competitors.